CodeBullet-Community/MentionBot/README.md

 A bot to control publicly role mentioning by proxying the mentions through the bot.
-This is a TypeScript minimalist rewrite of Rooskie's [symmetrical-potato](https://github.com/GalaxySH/symmetrical-potato) which was originally created to solve a mention spam issue in [CodeBullet and Co](https://discord.gg/3wTEZkh)
+This is a TypeScript minimalist rewrite of Rooskie's [symmetrical-potato](https://github.com/GalaxySH/symmetrical-potato) which was created to solve a mention spam issue in [CodeBullet and Co](https://discord.gg/3wTEZkh)

 ## How It Works

 This is a very basic showcase.
-To look see all commands use the `help` command.
+To see all commands use the `help` command.

-Have some a unmentionable role and make a mention request (`?!mention [test]`):
+Have some unmentionable role and make a mention request (`?!mention [test]`):

 <img alt="showcase screenshot 1" src="https://cdn.discordapp.com/attachments/574189601338556429/771823297960738816/unknown.png" width=500 />